 Because of all the rain we received, I had only one day to do it.
 When I got home late from work, it was dark outside.
 I had to use the lights on the mower just to see what I was doing.

 There was a further problem.
 There were so many leaves, the grass catcher quickly filled up which subsequently clogged the vacuum chute.
-After cleaning it several times, I had an idea.
+I ended up cleaning it several times and started to get fed up.
+I recently read a Worx Leaf Collection System Review and although I thought nothing of it at the time, I am seriously considering buying one now.
+If it makes this job easier then I am keen!
+Eventually, I had an idea.

 I took the handle from the floor jack I used on my car and attempted to clean out the chute.
 It didn’t work because it was too short.
 Not knowing what to do with it, I placed it in the grass catcher and continued mowing leaves.